On the Notion of Equal Figures in Euclid: Defining equal rectangles and equal triangles

 \begin{lemma} If equal rectangles are cut off from equal rectangles (each cut off by one dividing line) then the remaining rectangles are equal. \end{lemma}

 {\em Remark}.
 Euclid would have justified this by his common notion, ``if equals be subtracted from equals, the remainders are equal.''

 {\em Proof}.
-The hypothesis is illustrated in the left part of Fig.~\ref{figure:ER4}, where the equal rectangles being cut off are pink, and the equal rectangles from which they are cut off are blue-and-pink.
+Refer to Fig.~\ref{figure:ER4}.
+Rectangles in the figure are labeled { p} for pink, { b} for blue, { y} for yellow, and { r} for red, in case colors are not visible in the copy you are reading.
+The hypothesis is illustrated in the left part of the figure, where the equal rectangles being cut off are pink, and the equal rectangles from which they are cut off are blue-and-pink.
 Because these rectangles are equal, the points shown on the diagonal are in fact on the diagonal.
 Now we have to show that the blue rectangles are also equal.
 By Lemma~\ref{lemma:ER1}, then pink-and-blue rectangles in the second figure are equal, so their common vertex lies on the diagonal.
 The two green rectangles are congruent, since their widths and heights are equal to the width and height of the blue rectangles.
 Similarly, the two yellow rectangles are congruent.
 We have to show that the common point of the yellow and green rectangles lies on the diagonal.
 One easy proof of that is this: the left figure shows that the two red rectangles are equal.
 But after permuting their vertices, those red rectangles are equal to the the corresponding red rectangles in the right figure.
 Therefore, the common point of the yellow and green rectangles lies on the diagonal.
 That completes the proof. \FloatBarrier

 \begin{lemma} If equal rectangles are pasted on to equal rectangles, making larger rectangles, then the resulting larger rectangles are equal. \end{lemma}

 {\em Remark}.
 Euclid would have justified this by his common notion, ``if equals be added to equals, the wholes are equal.''
 This can be taken literally if we define the sum of two rectangles having a common side to be their union.